 What about bite correction or surgery?

 If your TMJ disorder has caused problems with how your teeth fit together you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
 Surgical options, such as arthroscopy and open joint repair restructuring, are sometimes needed but are reserved for severe cases.
 Drs.
-Blank, Stein and Zeidman do not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.
+Blank, Stein, Perry and Gray do not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.

 Are You Ready to Live Pain Free?

 Contact us with any questions or to schedule an appointment to reclaim your smile today!

 OMS 60th/ NYC Oral Surgeon